THE REPORT CARD

 Grading Economics

-PSA's Backlog Fell to 12 Million.
+PSA's Backlog Just Went Back Up.
 The Bigger One Is Still on Your Desk.

 The number PSA cannot show you: the shadow backlog